scbarnard/ers-management/README.md

 * Managers can view all employees in the system
 * Sends and receives JSON data to Javalin server
 * Persists data using MongoDB

+## Getting Started
+Run the main file from IntelliJ or IDE of preference, then go to "localhost:7777/" in a browser of your choice.

+## Usage

+## Contributors
+Stephen Barnard

+## License